The Spoon Theory for Energy Management: Are You Feeling A Bit… Blah?

 So I did what any highly scientific physiotherapist would do.
 I flipped over her treatment plan and drew 12 little spoons on the back.
 Then I asked her to walk me through her Tuesday.

 That ohhhh moment is why I love the Spoon Theory of Energy.
 Not because it makes life into a spreadsheet.
-Not because it tells people to do less forever.
 I love it because it gives language to something people often feel for years but cannot see.

 You are not lazy.
 You are not weak.
 You are not broken.
 You may simply be spending more spoons than you are earning.